Skip to content

 • Natural options: Herbs, nutritional supplements, and natural remedies with a tradition of effectiveness in reducing depression

-• Lifestyles changes: Diet, physical activity, sleep changes, and other healthy habits to increase happiness and shrink symptoms of depression.
+• Lifestyle changes: Physical activity, sleep changes, eating a diet focused on foods that help with depression, and other healthy habits to increase happiness and shrink symptoms of depression.

 Therapy for Depression

-Therapy for depression is a safe and effective form of treatment.
-Also called talk therapy or psychotherapy, the practice involves a therapist meeting with a person to investigate symptoms, identify possible causes, and find resolutions for the depression.1
+Understanding the benefits of therapy for depression can help you determine if it’s right for you.
+Also called talk therapy or psychotherapy, the practice involves finding a depression therapist to talk about what depression feels like, investigate symptoms, identify possible causes, and find resolutions for the depression.1

-A person may consider therapy if they are:1
+A person may consider depression therapy if they are:1

 • Experiencing periods of high stress linked to a loss, relationship conflict, or changes at work, home, or school